 Tomatoes aren’t plagued by lots of pests and diseases.
 The usual growth problems involve weather that’s too cold or wet which often causes nutrient deficiencies in the plant.
 Fruit splitting can appear because of irregular watering.
 Blossom end rot is one common disease caused by a lack of calcium.
 Magnesium deficiencies produce yellowing of the leaves.

 When it comes to pests, tomatoes can be affected by aphids and various strains of the mosaic virus.
 The whitefly is one of the most popular pests which attacks tomatoes.
 The whitefly’s eggs grow under the leaves and can cause various problems for your plants.
+So we recommend buying a quality insecticide before the tomatoes start developing.
 Late blight is a fungal disease that you should watch out for.
 It brings moldy and grey spots on leaves and will affect the fruits as well.

 5. Harvesting and Storage